Notookk/Blogs-Corner/README.md

 npx tsx server/index.ts
 ```

 This starts both the API and the client (via Vite in dev) on the same port.
-By default it listens on `127.0.0.1:5000` or the value of `PORT` if set.
+By default it listens on `0.0.0.0:5000` (accessible via `http://localhost:5000`) or the value of `PORT` if set.

 Optional: If you prefer using package scripts that set NODE_ENV, PowerShell syntax is: